QianyuCecilyLiu/Analysis-on-Body-Fat/README.md

-# Analysis on Bodyfat project
+# Bodyfat data analysis project
 **Xi He**, **Cecily Liu**, **Fang Wang**

 This is a class project aims at coming up with a simple, precise, and accurate way of determining body fat percentae of males based on readily available clinical measurements.